President of Mexico: Vacancies and succession

-The succession provisions have come into play only twice since the current constitution was enacted.
+The post-revolutionary succession provisions have come into play twice.
 In 1928, after the assassination of president-elect Álvaro Obregón, Congress appointed Emilio Portes Gil as Interim President; Portes Gil served in the position for 14 months while new elections were called.
-Pascual Ortiz Rubio was elected president in the special elections that followed in 1930, but he resigned in 1932.
-Abelardo L. Rodríguez was then appointed Interim President to fill out the remainder of Ortiz Rubio's term (under current law Rodríguez would be Substitute President, but at the time there was no distinction between Interim, Substitute, and Provisional presidents).
+Pascual Ortiz Rubio was elected president in the special elections that followed in 1929, but he resigned in 1932.
+Abelardo L. Rodríguez was then appointed President to fill out the remainder of Ortiz Rubio's term.